dzcpy/transliteration/README.md

 * __Japanese:__ Most Japanese Kanji characters are transliterated into Chinese Pinyin because of the overlapped code map in Unicode.
 Also there are many polyphonic characters in Japanese which makes it impossible to transliterate Japanese Kanji correctly without tokenizing the sentence.
 Consider using `kuroshiro` for a better Kanji -> Romaji conversion.

 * __Thai:__ Currently it is not working.
-If you know how to make it work, please contact me.
+If you know how to fix it, please comment on [this](https://github.com/dzcpy/transliteration/issues/67) issue.

 * __Cylic:__ Cylic characters are overlapped between a few languages.
 The result might be inaccurate in some specific languages, for example Bulgarian.